Curriculum advisory group

 This includes advice on the collective impact of the curriculum work programme and about how learners, ākonga and educators experience the curriculum system.

 They draw on innovative research and on-the-ground knowledge, bringing diverse voices to strengthen our focus on:

 - equitable outcomes for all ākonga and their whānau

 - giving effect to Te Tiriti o Waitangi

-It is essential that the CAG brings knowledge, expertise and mana to this mahi and we would like to share with you some of the criteria which helped us to identify and select our expert CAG members.
+It is essential that the CAG brings knowledge, expertise and mana to this mahi and we would like to share the criteria which helped identify and select membership.

-We know the CAG, as a collective, needs knowledge, expertise and experience across the breadth of education pathways.
-Our priorities were deep knowledge of:
+We knew the CAG, as a collective, needed knowledge, expertise and experience across the breadth of education pathways.
+Our priorities were a deep knowledge of:

 - Te Marautanga o Aotearoa